Smith2008/cstopics/IntroAI/search.md

 </div>

 **Data structures for search trees**

-The fringe needs to be store in a way such that the search algorithm can easily choose the next node to expand.oiuytre
+The fringe needs to be store in a way such that the search algorithm can easily choose the next node to expand.
+Some appropriate data structures are:
+- Queue: Python
+- Stack:
+- Priority queue: